Family Of Fallen CPD Officer Thomas Wortham IV Livid As Convict Gets New Fitness Trial Nearly 12 Years Later

 CHICAGO (CBS) — More than a decade after the murder of Chicago Police Officer Thomas Wortham, a new trial is opening old wounds for Wortham’s family.

-CBS 2’s Jermont Terry caught up Monday with the officer’s sister outside court, following jury selection for the new fitness trial for one of the three people convicted.READ MORE: Mix-Up With Twin Brother's Records Is Standing In Way Of Chicago Man Getting All His COVID-19 Vaccine Shots
+CBS 2’s Jermont Terry caught up Monday with the officer’s sister outside court, following jury selection for the new fitness trial for one of the three people convicted.READ MORE: Toddler Found Wandering Alone In Englewood Reunited With Guardian

 Let’s be clear – Marcus Floyd was convicted and is serving a life sentence for the murder of Thomas Wortham IV.
-So what Floyd is doing back in court?
+So what Floyd is doing back in court Tuesday?

 Floyd’s attorney says his client was never fit to go to trial the first time – and now, Wortham’s family is going to find out if Floyd’s conviction stand.
 The jury in this trial will not relitigate the question of whether Floyd is guilty, but will instead rule on whether he was fit to stand trial at all.